capooti/foss4g_2017_geonode_solr/docs/00_setup_the_workshop_environment.md

 Now try to access to the GeoNode instance at: http://localhost:8000/

-Log in in GeoNode using the administrative account you previously created (admin, if you followed exactly these instructions)
+Log in in GeoNode using the administrative account which should have been already created:

+* user: admin
+* password: admin

 <img src="images/0000_geonode_login.png" alt="GeoNode Login" />